 - Sending institutions should submit this information using the procedure they normally use when requesting articulation (see b. above).
 Course information will be sent first to SFU programs to determine whether SFU credit is appropriate.
 If credit is assigned, the documentation will then be sent to the Curriculum Implementation Office and it will be reviewed for a W, Q or B designation.

-Please contact Susan Rhodes at email@example.com if you have any questions about these procedures.
+Please contact Jill Sutherland at firstname.lastname@example.org if you have any questions about these procedures.